dmlc/xgboost/demo/binary_classification/README.md

 Binary Classification
 ====
 This is the quick start tutorial for xgboost CLI version.
-You can also checkout [../../doc/README.md](../../doc/README.md) for links to tutorial in pyton or R.
+You can also checkout [../../doc/README.md](../../doc/README.md) for links to tutorial in python or R.

 Here we demonstrate how to use XGBoost for a binary classification task.
 Before getting started, make sure you compile xgboost in the root directory of the project by typing ```make```